Whakatōhea: Modern history

 The iwi initially had good relations with European settlers and Christian missionaries.
 However, in 1865, following the murder of German missionary Carl Völkner, and with increasing demands from European settlers for more land, Crown soldiers invaded Te Whakatōhea land.
 Almost 600 km2 of Whakatōhea land was confiscated by the Crown under the New Zealand Settlements Act of 1863.
+All the hapū were crowded into one area, the Ōpape Native Reserve.

 During the twentieth century there was increasing recognition that Whakatōhea had suffered grievances at the hands of the Crown.
 In 1996, the New Zealand government signed a Deed of Settlement, acknowledging and apologising for the invasion and confiscation of Whakatōhea lands, and the subsequent economic, cultural and developmental devastation suffered by the iwi.
-Whakatōhea are presently preparing to negotiate a full settlement with the New Zealand government.
+A settlement between Whakatōhea and the Crown and redress was finalised on 27 May 2023.

 Tuiringa Manny Mokomoko, an activist for tūpuna who died in 1866, received a Royal Pardon in 1992 over wrongful confiscation of Māori land.

 Hapū and marae

 Whakatōhea consists of about 17,000 whānau belonging to six hapū.

-The status of Te Ūpokorehe, a tribal group covering an area between Ohope and Ōpōtiki, is in dispute.
-It was included as a hapū within Whakatōhea when the Whakatōhea Maori Trust Board was established in 1952.
+The status of Te Ūpokorehe, a tribal group covering an area between Ōhope and Ōpōtiki, is in dispute.
+It was included as a hapū within Whakatōhea when the Whakatōhea Māori Trust Board was established in 1952.
 Some consider it part of Whakatōhea and want it to be part of the iwi's Treaty of Waitangi settlement, while others consider it a separate iwi and want it to have its own Waitangi Tribunal hearing and settlement.